Join us in New Orleans this October as NPN’s in-person conference returns!

 Dan Froot’s music, dance, and theater pieces have been presented throughout the U.S. and internationally since 1983, including at the Edinburgh Fringe Festival, London Institute for Contemporary Art, the Harare International Festival of the Arts in Zimbabwe, the Festival de Dança de Londrina in Brazil.
 His work delves into the social and political dimensions of love and family and the emotional entanglements of major social issues, such as hunger, plastics politics, and the gun debate.

-Headshot of Makoto Hirano.
+Headshot of Alex Torra.

-Co-Artistic Director, Team Sunshine Performance
+Co-Founder/Co-Artistic Director, Team Sunshine Performance

 Headshot of Beth Boone.